+In this paper, we examine three hard-core processes already proposed in wireless literature to model BS locations [6]-[10].
 Other RPPs used in the literature include determinantal point process models [11], [12], and the family of Gibbs point processes [2], [4].
 RPPs are also useful for modeling HetNets [3] and wireless sensor networks [13].

 Motivation: Due to the dependence of the network performance on the BS locations [2], the amount of regularity of the spatial structure of BSs is an important characteristic of wireless cellular networks.
-Motivated by the lack of an adequate scalar metric to describe the spatial structure of these BSs, we propose using the coefficient of variation (CoV) of particular geometric properties as scalar metrics to quantify the regularity [5].
-These scalar metrics are useful as network performance indicators as shown in Section V-B. Functional summary characteristics such as the nearest neighbour distribution function, the empty space function, and the Ripley K-function are widely used in the literature [2], [4], [11], [12] as metrics to capture the spatial structure of wireless networks.
-However, these metrics are functions, and therefore we still need to quantify the difference between them.
+Motivated by the lack of an adequate scalar metric to describe the spatial structure of these BSs, we propose using the CoV of particular spatial metrics as scalar metrics to quantify the regularity [5], which are useful as network performance indicators as shown in Section V-B. Classical stochastic geometry metrics such as the nearest neighbour distribution function, the empty space function, and the Ripley K-function are widely used in the literature [2], [4], [11], [12] to capture the spatial structure of wireless networks.
+However, these metrics are functions where we still need to quantify the difference between them.
 Qualitative terms such as less (or more) repulsive [7], [10], [12], [13] are also used in the literature to compare the amount of regularity of RPPs.
-Therefore, finding a precise and meaningful scalar metric to quantify the regularity is a necessity [13].
+Therefore, finding a precise and meaningful scalar metric to quantify the heterogeneity is a necessity [13].

-Contributions: We evaluate these CoV-based metrics for three common hard-core point processes in wireless literature.
+Contributions: We evaluate these CoV-based metrics for a selected set of hard-core point processes from wireless literature.
 These point processes have only two tuning parameters: the density and the hard-core distance.
-This letter's contributions are as follows: (i) We evaluate the use of three CoV-based metrics for quantifying the amount of regularity, (ii) we show that the CoV-based metrics are capable of measuring the amount of regularity of RPPs and that the CoV of the nearest neighbor distance is the most sensitive metric among them, and (iii) we compare the hard-core point processes as models for BS locations in terms of the achievable range of regularity.
+This paper's contributions are as follows: (i) We evaluate the use of three CoV-based metrics for quantifying the amount of regularity, (ii) we show that the CoV-based metrics are capable of measuring the amount of regularity of RPPs and that the CoV of the nearest neighbor distance is the most sensitive metric among them, and (iii) we compare the hard-core point processes as models for BS locations in terms of the achievable range of regularity.

-The rest of this letter is organized as follows: In Section II, three hard-core point processes are introduced.
+The rest of this paper is organized as follows: In Section II, three hard-core point processes are introduced.
 In Section III, three CoV-based metrics are presented.
-In Section IV, the CoVbased metrics are evaluated for quantifying the regularity of simulated realizations of the hard-core point processes.
-Finally, we compare one CoV-based metric with function-based metrics in Section V, before drawing conclusions in Section VI.
+In Section IV, the CoV-based metrics are evaluated for quantifying the regularity of simulated realizations of the hard-core point processes.
+Finally, we compare a CoV-based metric with function-based metrics in Section V, before drawing conclusions in Section VI.